mystifier-gh/sonoff-edge/README.md

 * Set the device key

-    To use js script [ewelink.js](https://github.com/bogusfocused/sonoff-edge/blob/main/hub/ewelink.js)

-    Ensure node version is v20 or newer.
-We use crypto library which is found in v20 versions.
-    ```console
-    node -v
-    v20.6.1
-    ```
-    then run the script
-    ```console
-    node ewelink.js  "your username" "your password" "your region. one of us, cn,eu or as"
-    ```
-    From the above json data, extract the device key and set it in the settings.
+    Extract the device key from the above output and set it on corresponding device

 ## To add support for a device